Planning Observations with Subaru AO188

 3. Selecting PSF reference stars

-You may observe a PSF reference star if the AO guide star or the other stars in the FOV cannot be used as a reference.
-The PSF reference stars should be observed at a condition as similar as possible to that of your targets, i.e., the same instrumental configuration, at a similar airmass and just before/after observing your target (as the PSF can vary with time).
+You may observe a PSF reference star if the stars the science camera FOV cannot be used as a reference.
+The PSF reference stars should be observed at a condition as similar as possible to that of the science targets, i.e., the same instrumental configuration, at a similar airmass and just before/after observing your target (as the PSF can vary with time).
 For this reason, you may select a PSF reference star as close as possible to your target.

-To let PSFs similar to each other, the R-band flux to the wavefront sensor (WFS) should also be nearly the same between the AO guide star/object and PSF reference star.
+To let PSFs similar to each other, the R-band flux to the high-order (NGS mode) or low-order (LGS mode) wavefront sensor should also be nearly the same between the AO guide star/object and PSF reference star.
 To adjust the flux of the PSF reference star, a number of neutral density (ND) filters are installed in WFS.
 The table below shows a list of ND filters available.
-Using one of these filters, you can use a PSF guide star with a R-magnitude of 0-11 brighter than your target.

 4. Planning dates of observations